Mamiglia/Reddit-Wallpaper/README.md

 **Known Bugs:**
 - Doesn't support crossposts: they cause an error which blocks the setting of the wallpaper
-- Clicking furiously while the program is elaborating something else may cause an error
 - pinterest galleries aren't supported (yet)
 - Sometimes it gives "Wallpaper not set issue" with no further explanation (fixed?)
 - Sometimes wallpaper with no "preview" field are downloaded.
 At the moment the program skips them
 - Often wallpapers are discarded for "incompatible screen dimensions" while they would technically have the correct dimension
-- If the URL of the image contains a ";" it breaks everything
 - Some users report that during the installation process they get the error: "unable to access jarfile install.jar".
 Unfortunately I can't reproduce this bug and I don't find a way to work on it (if you have any information plz let me know!)

 **ToDo:**